-Introducing Tales of a Wildlife Vet – Wildlife ACT’s six-part blog series where we will share some stories and anecdotes from Ezemvelo KZN Wildlife’s Vet, Dr Rowan Leeming.
+Introducing Tales of a Wildlife Vet – Wildlife ACT’s three-part blog series where we will share some stories and anecdotes from Ezemvelo KZN Wildlife’s Vet, Dr Rowan Leeming.
 Rowan has been working closely with Wildlife ACT since 2016.
 At that time, Ezemvelo KZN Wildlife approached Wildlife ACT and WWF to form a partnership to secure funds for a full-time wildlife veterinarian position within the provincial conservation authority.
 With escalating rhino poaching placing an immense burden onto the game capture and veterinary resources, additional vet support was required to support and carry out other conservation initiatives and operations throughout the Ezemvelo protected areas in Northern KwaZulu-Natal.

 Over the past four years Rowan has learnt invaluable lessons from his mentors (African conservation legends), including head vet Dr Dave Cooper, Head of Game Capture Jeff Cook, and Dumi Zwane, the officer in charge of Game Capture.
 He has also had guidance from Chris Kelly, Zama Zwane, Dennis Kelly, Jed Bird, Dave Druce and Eduard Goosen (to name just a few).